mfakhru/springboot-hello-world/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is our project to build model Facial Expression
+This is project to Springboot Hello World.